 We grow the red/pink skinned, white center variety.
 The thin skin can be peeled, revealing a white center filled with small, black , edible seeds.
 Eating the fruit and interior seeds has a texture similar to that of kiwi fruit.
 It’s really a slightly sweet, mild flavored fruit and is best when eaten fresh.
 Savoring it this way makes it worth the high price tag it can fetch at the store or farmers market.
 Dad just gave us some cutting for a red skinned, red center variety.
 Hopefully next years harvest will be good.

-Watching this fruit grow and ripen over a period of 3-4 months is cool.
+Watching the complete life cycle of dragon fruit and see them ripen over a period of 3-4 months is cool.
 The dragon fruit grows right on top of the branches and over this growth period, the fruit is nurtured to a plump, large, orange sized beauty.